Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 Creating Perfect Screw Spindles
 -------------------------------

-Using the Spring Example, it is easy to create perfect Screw Spindles (like the ones present in normal screws that we can buy in hardware stores).
+Using the spring example, it is easy to create perfect screw spindles (like the ones present in normal screws that you can buy in hardware stores).
-Perfect Screw Spindles use a profile with the same height as its vector, and the beginning and ending vertex of the profile are placed at a straight parallel line with the axis of extrusion.
+Perfect screw spindles use a profile with the same height as its vector, and the beginning and ending vertex of the profile are placed at a straight parallel line with the axis of extrusion.
 The easiest way of achieving this effect is to create a simple profile where the beginning and ending vertices create a straight parallel line.
 Blender will not take into account